Getting Started with EasyContent

 - Guidelines

-You can also add these fields to the default tabs.
+You can also add general fields to the default tabs alongside system fields.
+However, you currently can't add system fields to custom tabs.

-If you want more custom fields or perhaps additional features or flexibility in the template editor, please let us know at support@easycontent.io or click "suggest a feature" in the page footer found anywhere within EasyContent.
+If you want more custom fields or perhaps additional features or flexibility in the template editor, please let us know at support@easycontent.io or click the "Report an issue or request a feature" link in the sidebar menu's footer.
 We'd love to hear your suggestions!

 Congratulations!
-The basic configuration is over and you can now start working with EasyContent.
+The basic configuration is over and you can now start creating with EasyContent.

-First, start with creating a brief for your writers.
-Click "Briefs" on the project menu, then once you're on the page, click the "add your first brief" button.
+Start by creating a brief for your writers.
+Click "Briefs" on the sidebar menu, then click the "Add your first brief" button on the page.

 When adding a brief, fill in its title.
-It's a mandatory field and you are limited to 200 characters.
 This name will be used everywhere in the project, so make it descriptive.
 It can be the proposed title of a content item, its purpose, or simply a task name.

-Some good examples of a brief name would be:
+Some good examples of a brief title would be:

 - "About Us" page